alex-w/HYG-Database/athyg/README.md

 #### Data By Source Types

-Here are the numbers of stars for each combination of possible source types.
+Here are the numbers of stars for each combination of possible source types in v1.0.
+The values for v1.1 are similar (most previous GAIA distances became GAIA_DR3, and a few thousand NONE distances became GAIA_DR2 or GAIA_DR3).

 The most common entry in AT-HYG has a position and brightness (apparent magnitude) from Tycho-2 and a distance from Gaia.
 All told, the very large majority of stars have a Gaia DR3 distance, including about 90% of HIPPARCOS entries (some of which are too bright to have good Gaia DR3 data at the moment):

 |Position|Distance|Magnitude|Total Count